Fossils (band): Formation and early years: 1998–2000

-Initial audience reaction to the band's music was not encouraging.
-During their first few shows, they met with jeering and hostile objection to the rock style and techniques they employed.
+The initial audience reaction to the band's music was negative.
+During their first few shows, they were met with jeering and hostility because of their rock style and techniques.

-Thus, the band name was meant to convey a sense of an "underground" movement that the members felt they had initiated and their belief that they would be fossilised into history under the pressure of social disapproval of their music, only to be excavated decades later by musicologists wishing to discover the roots of Bengali rock.
+The band name was meant to convey a sense of an "underground" movement, as well as their belief that they would be fossilized in history, under the pressure of social disapproval of their music, only to be excavated decades later by musicologists wishing to discover the roots of Bengali rock.